 Hotels have sprung up, too.
 There’s hipster haven Warehouse Hotel, which embodies the area’s past.
 Built in 1895, it was first a distillery and then an opium den, before becoming the Warehouse Disco in the 1980s.
 This year, it opened as a boutique 37-room hotel, which may just be the coolest bolthole in the city.
 The hotel’s restaurant, Po, fuses past with present, too, specialising in classic Singapore dishes often enjoyed in hawker centres but with an elegant and modern twist.
 ‘We are the only warehouse to be given heritage status by the Urban Redevelopment Authority, and one of very few heritage hotels in Singapore,’ says Tarun Karla, the general manager.
 ‘We pride ourselves on keeping everything local and being independently run.’

-The opening of InterContinental Singapore Robertson Quay, scheduled for this month, is the final part of the area’s transformation.
-But rather than bringing opulent five-star luxury to the quay, the hotel is looking to capture the same ‘sophisticated yet relaxed’ atmosphere of the Quayside.
+The opening of InterContinental Singapore Robertson Quay in late 2017 was the final part of the area’s transformation.
+But rather than bringing opulent five-star luxury to the quay, the hotel sought to capture the same ‘sophisticated yet relaxed’ atmosphere of the Quayside.
 General Manager Mark Winterton says this is a place where guests – or ‘residents’, as the hotel calls them – can feel free to dress down.
 ‘We encourage our residents to be themselves and enjoy the homey vibe.
 This is a curated space that morphs into the surrounding area, and everything that’s been missing in Singapore can be found here.
 Quayside is a sophisticated but casual, unspoilt community.
 The last thing we want is to create Clarke Quay 2.0.’

 1880, a private members’ club situated inside the InterContinental, encapsulates all that’s fun, modern and innovative about Robertson Quay.
 Consisting of a spa, a co-working space, a cinema, a restaurant and a bar, this club is designed by furniture maker Timothy Oulton.
-Founder Marc Nicholson has lofty goals in mind: ‘I want to create a space that can inspire conversations and transform the world.
-We will be hosting different events and get our members acquainted with each other.’
+Founder Marc Nicholson has lofty goals in mind: ‘I want to create a space that can inspire conversations and transform the world.’

 Min Chan, the owner-operator of Decker Barbecue, a Texan barbecue restaurant at Quayside, puts it best: ‘Everyone here is friends with one another, and the community sense is strong, just the way Kishin wanted it.
 We do not see ourselves as competition but as a big family who helps each other out.
 I am so excited to see what Quayside and Robertson Quay will become – I can’t wait.’